furkaneneseren/Datathon-BBVA/README.md

-# Churn-Datathon
+# Datathon-BBVA
- Churn prediction with linkedin data via Datathon
+ Changed job prediction in 2019 with linkedin data via Datathon